NEW ZEALAND - The South Island 10, 13, or 16 days

 Situated a scenic 45-minute drive from Queenstown, Glenorchy is a lush green paradise.

 • It’s a great family walk, with stunning views of the mountain range.
-There is a boardwalk which provides opportunity to view bird life.
+There is a boardwalk that provides an opportunity to view birdlife.

 • Many other walks are available, from 30 minutes to a full day, on good paths and suitable for all ages and fitness levels.